 The rings also help keep the connector walls open and away from the product flow (see adjacent photo).

-Plastic support rings can also be used for metal detection applications.
+Plastic support rings (shown left) can also be used for metal detection applications.

 The BFM® flexi has a stainless steel spiral wire wrapped in Urethane and are commonly used on two applications: